linli2492/DataAnalyticsAndVisualization/QuantitativeAnalysisAndVisualization/MarketProfileVolumeProfile/README.md

 - Fade 'unfair' prices when they sense insufficient conviction in the current value, expecting a reversion towards a fair value area.
 - Trade in the direction of unfair prices when there is sufficient momentum, signaling a potential shift to a new value area.

-This project builds a **Market Profile** and **Volume Profile** to pinpoint areas of value and trading opportunities by aggregating price data and analyzing it's distrubution viewed in terms of volume and time.
+This project builds a **Market Profile** and **Volume Profile** to pinpoint areas of value and trading opportunities by aggregating an asset's price data and analyzing it's distrubution viewed in terms of volume and time.

 By analysing where price activity clusters, traders can gain insight into:
 - **Fair Value**: Typically at price levels that has seen the most volume and the most time spent.